 David Wermuth is a senior principal and general counsel of Stone Point Capital, a leading private equity firm in Greenwich, Connecticut, and New York City; he is also a member of the investment committees of the Trident Funds.
 Wermuth joined Stone Point in 1999, and is actively involved in all of its portfolio investments.

 Zina Evans is the vice president for enrollment management and associate provost and affiliate associate professor of higher education administration in the College of Education at the University of Florida in Gainesville.
-Evans provides leadership in the development and attainment of enrollment priorities, and she oversees the offices of admissions, student financial affairs, and registrar.
 Evans served as the inaugural treasurer of the Coalition’s board of directors.

 Tim Galbreath is the associate director of technology at Clemson University in Clemson, South Carolina.
-A 25-year veteran of the Clemson admissions office, Galbreath’s expertise is in managing student data and admissions operations.
-Galbreath served as chair of the Coalition's application design committee.
+Galbreath served as chair of the Coalition’s application design committee.

-Barbara Gill serves as the associate vice president of enrollment management at the University of Maryland in College Park.
-Since 2014, Gill has served as the chief enrollment officer overseeing undergraduate admissions, student financial aid, strategic planning and communications, and enrollment operations.
+Barbara Gill serves as the associate vice president for enrollment management at the University of Maryland in College Park.
 Gill served as the inaugural vice chair of the Coalition board.

 James Nondorf serves as the vice president for enrollment and student advancement and dean of college admissions and financial aid at the University of Chicago.
-In his role, Nondorf is responsible for undergraduate admissions, financial aid, and the career advancement office.
 He was the founding chair of the Coalition’s board of directors; he currently serves as a vice chair.

 Paul Thiboutot serves as the vice president and dean of admissions and financial aid at Carleton College in Northfield, Minnesota.
-Thiboutot has worked at Carleton since 1987.
 Thiboutot served as an inaugural member of the Coalition’s board of directors.